27. Oleochemical Fermentation Process#

 theta_O2 = 0.5 # Dissolved oxygen concentration [% saturation]

-The heat exchanger loop provides additional mixing with the trade-off of temperature gradients throughout the loop.
+A recirculation loop is an external heat exchanger which recirculates fluid back to the bioreactor.
 The fluid at the inlet of the heat exchanger is at the reactor operating temperature while the outlet fluid will be at a lower temperature, which depends on the flow rate.
-We can specify the outlet temperature (which cannot be too low to avoid inactivation of the yeast) and solve for the recirculation flow rate:
+We can specify the outlet temperature (which cannot be too low to avoid inactivation of the microbes) and solve for the recirculation flow rate:

 Assumptions